itsocialist/mcp-context-memory/README.md

 A Model Context Protocol (MCP) server that provides persistent context memory for projects across Claude sessions.
 Never lose track of project decisions, code snippets, standards, or progress again!

+## ✨ New in v0.3.0: Custom Roles

+Create your own specialized roles beyond the 5 defaults!
+Define custom roles for Security Engineers, Technical Writers, Data Engineers, or any role specific to your team's needs.

-## ✨ New in v0.2.0: Role-Based Context Management
+## ✨ v0.2.0: Role-Based Context Management

-Claude can now adopt different roles (Architect, Developer, DevOps, QA, Product Manager) to provide focused assistance based on the current phase of your project.
-Each role brings specialized knowledge and context filtering.
+Claude can adopt different roles (Architect, Developer, DevOps, QA, Product Manager) to provide focused assistance based on the current phase of your project.

 ## Features

 - **Project Management**: Track multiple projects with repository URLs, local directories, and system-specific paths
 - **Context Storage**: Store decisions, code snippets, standards, TODOs, and more
 - **🎭 Role-Based Features**: Switch between different roles for focused assistance
+- **🎨 Custom Roles** (v0.3.0): Create specialized roles beyond the 5 defaults
 - **Multi-System Support**: Automatically detects and tracks which system you're working from
 - **Flexible Search**: Search by time, tags, project, role, or full-text
 - **Shared Context**: Store coding standards and conventions that apply across all projects